Top 10 Benefits of Vegetarian FoodReading time: 8 min

 In fact, a vegetarian diet is the healthiest option for humans, as plant-based diets contain less animal-based cholesterol and heart-healthy plant-based protein.

-It is worth mentioning, as with any drastic lifestyle change, to first consult with your healthcare professional when in doubt if a vegetarian diet is right for you.
+As with any drastic lifestyle change, it is worth mentioning to first consult with your healthcare professional when in doubt if a vegetarian diet is right for you.